guyb7/s3clone/README.md

 A simple storage service for arbitrary objects.

 ## Install
-Developed and tested on node version 10.4.1, yarn version 1.6.0, redis version 4.0.2
+Developed and tested on node version 10.4.1, yarn version 1.7.0, redis version 4.0.2.
+The client was tested on latest Chrome.
 * `git clone`
 * `yarn install`
 * `yarn start`
+The server will run on [localhost:3033](http://localhost:3033/).

 ## API